 There are more than 70 undergraduate and graduate degree and certificate programs available at BU’s Metropolitan College, along with hundreds of individual courses—all designed for the student who seeks a creative, flexible setting, whether that means part-time study in the evening, convenient locations, or online and blended formats.

-In addition, the college’s Master of Science programs in Administrative Studies and management are accredited by the European Foundation for Management Development (EFMD) Program Accreditation System (EPAS).
-The Computer Information Systems master’s degree concentration in IT Project Management and the MS in Project Management are accredited by the Project Management Institute (PMI) Global Accreditation Center for Project Management Education Programs (GAC).
-The Computer Information Systems master’s concentration in Health Informatics is also accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+In addition, the college’s MS in Computer Information Systems (IT Project Management concentration) and the MS in Project Management are accredited by the Project Management Institute (PMI) Global Accreditation Center for Project Management Education Programs (GAC).
+The MS in Computer Information Systems (Health Informatics concentration) is also accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Boston University is designated a National Center of Academic Excellence in Information Assurance Education and Research by the National Security Agency and Department of Homeland Security.
 Metropolitan College’s information security programs are certified by the Committee on National Security Systems (CNSS).